-In 2006 - around an old, pine, kitchen table in a small, terraced, Suffolk house - Sound Tradition finally emerged as the best choice of name for an a cappella Traditional English folk group.
-For many years since, three and now four voices have been creating a sound to go with the essence of that name.
-Along with our search for harmonies, some joyful, some reflective, Sound Tradition have steadily whetted our audiences’ curiosity for carefully arranged and vocally embroidered traditional folksongs.
+In 2006 - around an old pine kitchen table in a small terraced Suffolk house - Sound Tradition finally emerged as the best choice of name for an a cappella Traditional English folk group.
+Since then, three and now four voices have been creating a sound to go with the essence of that name.

 “… a subtle blend of innovation within a traditional sound-scape.”